Randy Arozarena Player Props: Rays vs. Phillies

 Randy Arozarena At The Plate

-- Arozarena is hitting .286 with nine doubles, a triple, 16 home runs and 45 walks.
+- Arozarena is batting .286 with nine doubles, a triple, 16 home runs and 45 walks.

-- Among qualified hitters in baseball, he ranks 20th in batting average, sixth in on-base percentage, and 38th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 21st in batting average, seventh in on-base percentage, and 34th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.